balparda/fapfavorites/README.md

 To stop the web app go to `./process.py` and use `CTRL-C` to stop it.

-The web app is not meant to be safe or to serve outside your local computer, so please don't do that.
+The web app is not meant to be safe or to serve outside your local computer, so please don't do that. ___Do NOT simultaneously run the web app and other concurrent calls to `favorites.py` or `process.py`!
+You might lose data!___

 ## Usage of `favorites.py`